judyyu0011/ShareMood/README.md

 Sticky notes can be clicked such that a pop-up will appear on screen displaying the message in full.

 Only workplace appropriate language is allowed.

+Login to Admin dashboard to see aggregated data and charts.

 ## Technical Pre-requisites
 The database URI must be set and used in index.js for the program (and database) to work